polysoph/research/prior-art.md

 * [PLoS ONE](http://www.plosone.org/), an open-access journal whose only metric for acceptance is academic rigour (rather than significance or aligning with the subject of a journal).
 The PLoS ONE model has been adapted by others and is now known as a [megajournal](https://en.wikipedia.org/wiki/Mega_journal).
 * [ArXiv](http://arxiv.org), a repository of pre-print physics/mathematics articles.
 Hosted by Cornell University.

+Github also has a great showcase of [science-based projects](https://github.com/showcases/science).